crux-bphc/chronoscript/README.md

 6. Open `timetables.py` and navigate to the bottom of the file.

-7. Modify the `CDCs`, `DELs`, `OPELs` and `HUELs` variables with the course codes you definitely want in your timetable.
+7. Modify the `CDCs`, `DELs`, `OPELs` and `HUELs` variables with the course codes you want (exhaustive) in your timetable.

+8. Choose the number of DELs, OPELs and HUELs you want from these in `nDels`, `nOpels` and `nHuels` respectively.
+Leave as `len(...)`, if you want to pick all of them for sure.

-8. Modify the `free_days` variable with the days you want to have free if possible.
+9. Modify the `free_days` variable with the days you want to have free if possible.

-9. Modify the `lite_order` variable with the relative order of _liteness_ you want to have in your timetable.
+10. Modify the `lite_order` variable with the relative order of _liteness_ you want to have in your timetable.
 For example, if my order is

 ```python
 ["S", "M", "Su", "F", "T", "W", "Th"]